 They live in congestion in their small houses.
 For example, you may find a family of 7 people staying in a single room, children and parents together.

 When you get inside their houses, you find neither a bench nor a bed nor a mattress in the bedroom.
 When the night comes some of them never receive a visitor to spend a night with them.
-This is not because they do not wish to receive visitors, but because if a visitor comes, there is the place for them to stay.
+This is not because they do not wish to receive visitors, but because if a visitor comes, there is no place for them to stay.

 Those who do own a locally made bed will scatter grass on it to lay down in place of mattress which they cannot afford to buy for themselves.